 Preservation Month Events: On May 7th, Naperville Preservation organized a tour of Historic Plainfield guided by Michael Bortel, member of the Illinois Historic Sites Advisory Council.
 On May 21st, we hosted a Pizza Party at Lou Malnati's (former Naperville Fire Station) with guest speaker retired Assistant Chief Dennis Adamski.

 Kroehler YMCA: On February 15, 2022, Naperville City Council voted 8-1 against local landmark status for the Kroehler YMCA.
 Certainly not the results we were working for.
 Visit our Kroehler YMCA webpage for additional background information on our request for local landmark designation.

 Carillon Visitor Center: Watch our tour of the Mid-Century Modern home which was transformed into the Carillon Visitor Center.

 Historic preservation victories and losses in Illinois

 Most endangered historic places in our state right now

 What Do You Know About the Historic Preservation Commission?
 Watch HPC 101 Naperville Preservation Inc.’s very first webinar held Thursday, February 18, 2021.
 In this webinar, you will have a seat at an interview with Kathleen Russell, City Planner and the City’s liaison with the HPC.
 You’ll learn about what the HPC is, and what it does for Naperville’s Historic District and landmarks.

-On Tuesday, October 20, 2020, the Naperville City Council approved the RAM West group plan for preservation of the Kroehler Mansion, a public park and townhomes on the current Little Friend's property.
+Kroehler Mansion: On October 20, 2020, Naperville City Council approved the RAM West group plan for preservation of the Kroehler Mansion, a public park and townhomes on the current Little Friend's property.
 This concludes one chapter and starts another for adaptive reuse of a lovely historic building.